vivekjoshy/openskill.py/docs/source/manual.rst

 .. code-block:: text

-   0.6062109454031768
+   0.0002807397636510

-Odd, we have a slightly higher than random chance for a draw.
+Odd, we have almost no chance for a draw.
 This is because the more teams we have the possibilities for draws decrease due to match dynamics.
 Let's try with 2 teams and fewer players.

 .. code-block:: python